 Dresden Travel Guide

 Dresden has a sombre reputation, known primarily for the controversial World War II bombing that killed 25,000 people and destroyed 75 percent of the city centre.
-This tragic past is still deeply marked in the city, with annual memorials and commemorations, however the city is now largely restored to its former splendour.
+This tragic past is still deeply felt in the city, with annual memorials and commemorations; however, Dresden is now largely restored to its former splendour.

-Dresden dates back to the early 13th century, and many buildings date back hundreds of years, including the rebuilt Frauenkirche, the Swinger Palace, the SemperOper, and the Fürstenzug.
-Excellent museums dedicated to art, local culture, the military, natural history, anthropology, and even hygiene.
+Dresden dates back to the early 13th century, and some buildings date back hundreds of years, including the rebuilt Frauenkirche, the Swinger Palace, the SemperOper, and the Fürstenzug.
+Excellent museums in the city are dedicated to art, local culture, the military, natural history, anthropology, and even hygiene.